-(1) What is the relationship between science, religion, and technology?
+(1) What is the relationship between science, religion, poetry, and technology?

-(3) Are humans capable of adequately recognizing their own historicity while still believing in truth, and possessing awareness of and control over the whole earth without destroying it?
+(3) Are humans capable of possessing awareness of and control over the whole earth without destroying it?

 My search for answers to these modern questions has led me to two, even more basic, questions about the ancient world:

 (4) How did a Jewish messianic sect in the first century turn into a non-Jewish religion, become the imperial cult of the Roman Empire, and end up the most persistent producer and perpetrator of prejudice and violence against the Jews in human history, culminating in the Holocaust, and how has anti-Semitism affected other forms of prejudice, like Islamophobia?

 (5) How did philosophy, an ancient way of life rooted in spiritual practices, and integrating practical and intellectual skill, poetry and theory, art and science, transform into a mere academic discipline, into something which often seems impractical, unpoetic, unscientific, and reserved for a cognitive elite, and how could we change this, bringing philosophy closer to its origins, and thus to religion?

 These are huge questions, raising the specter of modernity as the bringer of material benefits but killer of spiritual reality.
 Yet precisely this narrative has played easily, and horribly, into the hands of the worst reactionary forces of our times.
 Can we take the problems modernity poses for human life seriously, while affirming and defending its unique and hopefully irreversible benefits?
 Doing so is the goal of my work.

 It starts with big questions, true, but it can’t end there.